jiayiliujiayi/timekilleR/README.md

 |c|C|Cc|2|5|
 ||NA|Dd|4|4|6|

 `fread.matrix()`: fast imports a matrix format text file as a matrix into the .GlobalEnv.
+By default, the values with the same rownames in each column will be sumed.
 And yes, it is still a wrapper of the data.table::fread, with the maggrittr:%>%.
 The format of the input file looks like so:

 |             | Cell1 | Cell2 |